wavesplatform/docs.wavesplatform/docs/en/blockchain/block/merkle-root.md

 2. It concatenates the hash with the corresponding hash of the `merkleProofs` array and calculates the hash of concatenation.

    `index` is used to determine which side the adjacent hash is located on.
-If the `n`th bit from the end is 0, then the `n`th hash of the `merkleProofs` array is on the right.
-Otherwise, it is on the left.
+If the `n`th bit of `index` from the end is 0, then the `n`th hash of the `merkleProofs` array should be concatenated on the right side (it is the second hash in the pair).
+Otherwise, it should be concatenated on the left side (it is the first hash in the pair).

    For example, `index` = 3<sub>10</sub> = 11<sub>2</sub> , thus:

    * `merkleProofs`[0] = H<sub>С</sub> is on the left,